 A discbound Bullet Journal is a hybrid Bullet Journal that takes all the pros of a traditional planner, and all the pros of a Bullet Journal, and puts them together into one awesome package!

-This hybrid system will allow you the creative freedom to use your Bullet Journal in a way that you may never have considered before, and that I what I am excited to share with you here!
+This hybrid system will allow you the creative freedom to use your Bullet Journal in a way that you may never have considered before!

 Why Should You Start A Discbound Bullet Journal

 There are so many great reasons you should consider starting a Discbound Bullet Journal of your own, but I want to break down all of the pros and cons that I could think of.
 Using this list, you will have a clear way to determine if a Discbound system is something that you should consider.